mskalandunas/mskalandunas/README.md

   </a>
 </p>

 My name is Mike Skalandunas and I'm currently a Staff Software Engineer at [Hearsay Systems](https://www.hearsaysystems.com/).
 It's my responsibility to exemplify performant, maintainable, and scalable architectures and implementations in Hearsay's many codebases.
 I do my best to ensure our users experience elegance with as close to zero friction as possible.
-Despite my UI focus, I have extensive experience across the full stack.
+In addition to my UI focus, I have extensive experience across the full stack.

 Sometimes I also make music.
 You can see my composition site [here](https://mosaicmusic.io/).